 The 650th anniversary of the foundation of Wingfield College has resulted in this splendid new book.
-Contributors include Eamon Duffy, Diarmaid MacCulloch, Mark Bailey and John Goodall.
+Contributors include Professor Eamon Duffy, Sir Diarmaid MacCulloch, Dr Peter Bloore, Professor Mark Bailey and John Goodall of Country Life.

 It is the culmination of a three-year UEA-funded research project into the college and castle.
 The building projects of the late medieval aristocracy focused on their homes and the monasteries, churches or chantry foundations under their patronage where their family were buried and commemorated, the scale and prestige of which reflected on the fortunes of the family as a whole.